-Market volatility is the bane of nearly every investor’s portfolio (unless you’re big on options trading, of course!).
+Market volatility is the bane of nearly every investor’s portfolio (unless you’re big on options trading, of course).
 We all want to see steady growth for our portfolio; and if we can’t have steady growth, a sluggish market is at least predictable and easier to hedge against.
 Unfortunately, we can’t always get what we want—especially if years of growth have slowed and unprecedented global disruptions followed soon thereafter.

-Although volatile markets are notoriously hard to plan against, there are ways in which savvy investors can diversify their portfolios to try to even out its performance.
+Although volatile markets are notoriously hard to plan against, there are ways in which savvy investors can diversify their portfolios to try to help even out its performance.
 Some of these options, such as mutual funds and bonds, can serve as loss-leaders or offer nominal gains.
 Others—particularly those in the world of alternative investments—can do more than merely stave off market fluctuations.
 Picking the best alternative investment to soften the blow of volatile markets is key, however.

 Where Conventional Investments Fall Short